sagemath/trac_to_gh/Issue 9541.md

 # Issue 9541: optimize number field arithmetic using flint and singular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9541

 Original creator: was